What is Overstriding?

 Coordination is a skill, not an innate talent, and like every skill, it can be learned.
 Unfortunately, nobody was born with perfect sprinting technique, not even Usain Bolt.
 In fact, because he is taller than average, Usain Bolt probably had to work even more on his coordination and balance than the average sprinter.

-One also needs to first be able to perform fundamental running-like movements slowly such as the split squat, walking lunge, step up, and step down with proper form before hoping to be able to run with good technique.
+One also needs to be able to perform fundamental running-like movements slowly, such as the lunge, step up, and step down with proper form before hoping to be able to run with good technique.

-The best way to improve your running-specific coordination is to very progressively challenge your balance and coordination with bodyweight exercises that mimic as many of the movements required to run as possible.
-Once the more basic movements can be done slowly with good form and without losing your balance, then start doing them faster.
+The best way to improve your running-specific coordination is to very progressively challenge your balance and coordination with bodyweight exercises that mimic as many of the movements required to run.
+Once the more basic moves can be done slowly with good form and without losing your balance, then start doing them faster.

 Once both bodyweight and simple drills become easy, you can then move to the next level by adding plyometric exercises such as bounds, hops, and skips.

 3. Weak Core and GlutesWeak gluteal and core muscles combined with stiff quads are a bad combo for runners.
-In addition, these weaknesses lead to bad posture (anterior pelvic tilt), which pushes the centre of mass back.
+In addition, these weaknesses lead to bad posture (being stuck in an anterior pelvic tilt), which pushes the centre of mass back.

-A runner with weak glutes and core muscles and tight hip flexors can also often be recognized by their "sitting" posture: leaning from the waist, butt sticking out.
+A runner with weak glutes, hamstrings, and core muscles can also often be recognized by their "sitting" posture: leaning from the waist, butt sticking out.
 This posture is inefficient and puts a lot of strain on the quads and lower back.

 The glutes are your body's main motor of propulsion for running.
 Just look at the size of these muscles on professional runners and sprinters in comparison to their other muscles!
-Without glutes strong enough to open the stride at the hip, a runner might subconsciously try to lengthen each stride by reaching ahead with the foot ahead of the knee.
-Sprinters with weak glutes will also often experience lower-back overactivity and will arch their back when at top speed.
+Without glutes strong enough to move your mass forward at the hip, a runner might subconsciously try to lengthen each stride by reaching ahead with the foot ahead of the knee or by jumping using their quads and calves.
+Sprinters with weak glutes will also often arch their back when at top speed.

 The core is what keeps our whole body stable and in line when your glutes engage.
 It is also what allows us to keep our balance when standing on one foot.
-Without a strong core, we cannot expect to be able to keep our pelvis stable and in a neutral position when running and a posterior or anterior pelvic tilt make overstriding impossible to avoid.
+Without a strong core, we cannot expect to be able to set our pelvis in a neutral position at footstrike and an anterior pelvic tilt make overstriding impossible to avoid.

 Strength training your glutes and core is a good start, but you need to learn to activate the right muscles.
-For example, doing deep squats strengthens the glutes, but it also works the quads and, in a way, mimics the sitting position you are trying to get away from, so it might not be the ideal exercise.
+For example, doing deep squats strengthens the glutes, but it also works the quads and, in a way, mimics the sitting position you are trying to get away from.
 Similarly, doing leg raises or sit-ups will get some of your core muscles to become stronger, but it will also tighten your hip flexors and can worsen a bad anterior tilt posture.
-Other exercises that can isolate the right muscles, such as Bulgarian split squats or even bridges, can still be bad if done without also consciously activating the core muscles to keep the lower-back flat and stop the back muscles from trying to take over from the glutes.
+Other exercises that can isolate the right muscles, such as Bulgarian split squats or even bridges, can still be bad if done without also consciously activating the core muscles to keep the lower back flat and stop the lower-back muscles from trying to take over from the glutes.
 Instead, look for exercises that use the glutes, core and other muscles in your body in the same way as when running with proper form.
-Some examples of such exercises are: hill repeats, stair climbs, step-ups, reverse step down, walking lunges, cable or band extensions, etc. Ideally, you should do them at least a few times with a professional checking and correcting your form before doing them on your own.
+Examples of such exercises are hill repeats, stair climbs, front lunges to a box or step, reverse lunge step down, walking lunges, lying pelvic tilts with leg extensions, etc. Ideally, you should do them at least a few times with a professional checking and correcting your form before doing them on your own.
 When doing your exercises you need to learn to feel your deep core muscles and glutes activating together and teach your body to remember what it should feel like to run using the right muscles.